 The Bamberg’s route is the toughest secured via ferrata that leads to Triglav.
 It’s the longest, the most difficult, and steepest wild route.

 The terrain continues its steep ascent but the views over the Trenta Valley are magnificent.
 You’ll also glimpse the Vrata Valley and the Triglav North Face dropping vertically.
 From the place called Sfinga (well known among Alpinists), the via ferrata leaves the narrow and exposed ridge and leads to the karstic plateau lying at the foot of Mount Triglav.
-From there, the footpath will meet the classic route that goes up to the summit from Planika Hut (described at point 1).
+From there, the footpath will join the classic route that goes up to the summit from Planika Hut (described in #1).

 4. Hiking From the Krma Valley Up to Triglav